GIMDZ/leaflet-dynamic-markercluster/README.md

 # leaflet-dynamic-markercluster

 Consists of a dynamic map with clustered pins.
-Chaeck out the demo https://gimdz.github.io/leaflet-dynamic-markercluster/
+Check out the demo https://gimdz.github.io/leaflet-dynamic-markercluster/